basarat/typescript-book/docs/errors/interpreting-errors.md

   Types of property 'bar' are incompatible.
     Type '() => string' is not assignable to type 'string'.
 ```
 The objective of the detailed error message is to *guide* the user to the reason why some error (type incompatability in this case) is happening.
-You should read this as a chain of responses to the developer question `Why?` between lines i.e
+The first line is same as the succint, followed by a chain.
+You should read this chain as a series of responses to the developer question `WHY?` between lines i.e

 ```
 ERROR: Argument of type '{ foo: number; bar: () => string; }' is not assignable to parameter of type 'SomethingComplex'.